Otto Meyer-Amden

 Otto Meyer-Amden (Born Otto Meyer, February 20, 1885, Bern - January 15, 1933, Zürich) was a Swiss painter and graphic artist.
+Otto Meyer-Amden don't used to refer to himself with Amden, he signed his letters as Otto Meyer.

 1885-1912: Youth and Education

 After the premature death of his mother in 1888 Otto Meyer was sent to live with foster parents.
 He was sent to an orphanage in Bern in 1892 where he lived until 1900.
 He attended secondary school in Bern from 1901 to 1903, and then worked as an apprentice Lithographer in Zürich from 1903 to 1906.
 During this time he made symbolic watercolor paintings.
 Alongside his apprenticeship he attended night classes at the Kunstgewerbeschule in Zürich.

 From 1906 to 1907 Meyer studied at the Art Academy in Munich, during which time he lived with his brother Ernst.
 He then moved to Stuttgart to study at the State Academy of Fine Arts Stuttgart from 1907 to 1908.
 In 1909 Adolf Hölzel gave him the title of master student.
 In Stuttgart Meyer made the acquaintances of Oskar Schlemmer, Willi Baumeister, and other artists.
 Oskar Schlemmer proved to be a lifelong friend.
 It was around this time that Meyer first read Oscar Wilde's Dorian Gray.
 In 1907 he took study trips to Strassburg and Paris, where he first saw works by Paul Cézanne.